Bar Scholarships and Mentoring:

 - New Mexico Hispanic Bar Association.
 The New Mexico Hispanic Bar Association Foundation and the New Mexico Hispanic Bar Association are proud to support students of the UNM School of Law by providing bar scholarships.
 UNM law students may apply for bar scholarships to assist with the expenses related to bar exam courses or to help defray other costs and help students focus on studying for the bar exam rather than working.
 Bar scholarships are open to 3L’s taking the New Mexico Bar either in February or July.

 New Mexico Lawyers and Judges Assistance Program (NMJLAP).
 NMJLAP is a free service for all members of the New Mexico bench and bar, bar applicants, and law students.
-NMJLAP offers confidential professional and peer assistance to help individuals identify and address problems with alcohol and other drugs, depression, and other mental health/emotional disorders, as well as with issues related to cognitive impairment.
-NMJLAP endeavors to improve the well-being of its members through support and early intervention, and to help reduce the public harm caused by impaired members of the legal profession.
+NMJLAP offers confidential professional and peer assistance to help individuals identify and address problems with alcohol and other drugs, depression, and other mental health/emotional disorders.
+NMJLAP endeavors to improve the well-being of its members through support and early intervention and educational programs designed to enhance resiliency, and to help reduce the public harm caused by impaired members of the legal profession.
 NMJLAP services are confidential, and are not reported to the Board of Bar Examiners without applicant permission.

 Throughout the year, Board staff give interactive presentations on the application process and taking the bar examination.
 Please check our calendar, where upcoming presentations will be listed as they are scheduled.